 South Africa's east coast, on the other hand, is washed by the much warmer, southward-flowing Agulhas Current.
 However, every year between June and July, the cold Benguela Current pushes northwards from the Cape, creating a narrow channel between the coast and the warmer water offshore.
 In this way, some of the sardines from the Agulhas Bank are able to travel up the east coast as far as KwaZulu-Natal.

 The fish move in huge shoals, hemmed into the coast by their instinct to seek safety in numbers and their inability to cross the barrier between the Benguela and Agulhas currents.
 Sometimes, these shoals can measure as much as 4.5 miles/7 kilometers in length and 100 feet/30 meters in depth, and legend has it that some are even visible from space.

 Predators of the Sardine Run

 Inevitably, the arrival of such an incredible influx of food attracts countless marine predators.
-Of these, the two most commonly associated with the Sardine Run are the Cape gannet, a beautiful cream-colored seabird; and the common dolphin.
-These two species are especially adapted to be able to find the shoals first.
+Of these, the two most commonly associated with the Sardine Run are the Cape gannet, a beautiful cream-colored seabird, and the common dolphin.
+These two species are specially adapted to be able to find the shoals first.
 Therefore, they act as a reliable indicator of sardine action for people and predators alike.

 Humans also eagerly anticipate the Sardine Run bounty.
 While fishing fleets are busy offshore, locals living along the coast use seine nets to catch thousands of sardines as they enter the shallows in search of food.
 It is thought that the survivors release their eggs in the warm waters of KwaZulu-Natal, leaving them to drift back southwards, all the way to the Agulhas Bank where they hatch the following year.